 Getting the desk set up

 Actually, getting the desk delivered was both a fast process … and a slow one.
-Because the desktop and frame were being shipped from different warehouses, they arrived nearly a week apart.
+Because the desktop and frame Flexispot sent me to review were being shipped from different warehouses, they arrived nearly a week apart.
 Something else to note is that these boxes are a little on the heavy side, especially the one containing the desk’s metal frame and motors that weigh close to 50 pounds.

 Assembly was a fairly straightforward process, which begins with attaching the feet to the legs that make up the frame.
 Those are connected with a crossbeam, and that’s the only part that stumped me for a few minutes.